-At Half Acres Primary Academy, our History curriculum is designed to ignite children’s curiosity about the past through a topic-based approach and hands on experience wherever possible.
+At Half Acres Primary Academy, our History curriculum is designed to ignite children’s curiosity about the past through subject specific teaching organised in topic-based approach.

-We are determined that alongside historical knowledge there will be a high focus on the development of specific historical skills.
+We are determined that alongside historical knowledge there will be a high focus on the development of specific historical skills and key vocabulary.
 The teaching of history in our academy is intended to equip pupils to ask pertinent questions about the past, analyse evidence, think critically, appreciate different perspectives, and develop informed judgements.

-History is taught within each year group following a two year rolling programme.
+History is taught within a discrete theme in each year group.
 Medium term plans ensure coverage of both the required knowledge and the subject specific skills.
 Individual sessions are planned to inspire, engage and challenge pupils in response to their needs.
 Children are given a wide variety of experiences both in the classroom and out.
 We encourage school visits and visitors into school to enable the children to gain first hand experiences to support their learning.
 One element in the development of the pupils’ communication skills is for pupils to apply their writing skills within an extended written piece linked directly to their history theme.

 Pupils are encouraged to think like historians and develop their skills including historical enquiry.
 There is a strong emphasis on developing children’s other skills such as understanding of chronology, interpretations of evidence, changes within a time and across time periods and cause and consequence.